adrianosantospb/yoloopencvdnn/README.md

 ## INTRODUCTION

-This repository address to install the OpenCV with DNN and CUDA support to launch the YOLO models.
+This repository address installing the OpenCV with DNN and CUDA support to launch the YOLO models.
 You can use it as you want.
-You must add the weights (Darknet format) and the config file (cfg file) into the models folder.
+You must add the weights (Darknet format) and the config file (cfg file) into the model's folder.

 ## PLATFORM & BENCHMARK